dmhacker/metaleet/README.md

 <sup>*but they don't necessarily compile in constant time.</sup>

 This repository is collection of solutions to common Leetcode problems, but all of them have been rewritten as templated metaprograms in C++.
-For the uninitiated, [templates in C++ are Turing complete](https://en.wikipedia.org/wiki/Template_metaprogramming) and allow the execution of any algorithm at compile-time.
+[Templates in C++ are Turing complete](https://en.wikipedia.org/wiki/Template_metaprogramming) and allow the execution of any algorithm at compile-time.

 The [metal](https://github.com/brunocodutra/metal) library is used to provide convenient containers like lists, maps,